WUPW: History

 On January 11, 2012, it was reported that LIN Media would sell WUPW to Charlotte-based American Spirit Media (owned by Thomas B. Henson) for $22 million.
-As part of the acquisition, WUPW entered into a joint sales agreement (SSA) with Raycom Media's WTOL; three other American Spirit Media stations are located in markets with a Raycom-owned "Big Three" network affiliated station, and the American Spirit Media stations in all three of those markets are also operated by Raycom through JSAs.
+As part of the acquisition, WUPW entered into a joint sales agreement (JSA) with Raycom Media's WTOL; three other American Spirit Media stations were located in markets with a Raycom-owned "Big Three" network affiliated station, and the American Spirit Media stations in all three of those markets were also operated by Raycom through JSAs.
 The acquisition and joint sales agreement was finalized by the two stations on April 20, 2012.
-All remaining WUPW staff now operates from WTOL's facility, but WUPW's management and sales departments remain separate from their WTOL counterparts.
+All remaining WUPW staff would now operate from WTOL's facility, but WUPW's management and sales departments remained separate from their WTOL counterparts.

 On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, and Gray's 93 television stations) under Gray's corporate umbrella, in a cash-and-stock merger transaction valued at $3.6 billion.
 Because Gray owned WTVG (which the company acquired in 2014 from SJL Broadcasting), and since WTOL and WTVG rank among the four highest-rated stations in the Toledo market in total day viewership, Gray announced that it would retain WTVG and sell WTOL to Tegna Inc. in order to comply with FCC ownership rules; the JSA involving WUPW would be included in the sale of WTOL.
 The deal was completed on January 2, 2019.

 Carriage disputes

 On October 2, 2008, Time Warner Cable's contract to carry WUPW expired and the cable system lost the right to carry the station's programming as a result.
 On October 29, the station and Time Warner Cable reached a contract for carrying both analog and high definition signals.
 However, customers in Erie County (except the immediate Sandusky area) and Huron County no longer receive WUPW on local cable.
 This area is included in Time Warner Cable's Northeast Ohio region and is served accordingly by Cleveland's WJW.

-On December 12, 2012 at 5 p.m., Buckeye CableSystem ceased broadcasting of WUPW, due to a dispute between the cable system, American Spirit and Raycom Media.
+On December 12, 2012, at 5 p.m., Buckeye CableSystem ceased broadcasting of WUPW, due to a dispute between the cable system, American Spirit and Raycom Media.
 The dispute was over the increase in rates to carry the station in light of its low ratings and American Spirit's purchase of WUPW, in which they gave control of the station to WTOL.
 Since that date, CableSystem viewers saw a notice about the dispute in WUPW's channel position explaining the dispute.
 WUPW would return to Buckeye's lineup on January 21, 2013.